 Out of the office, you can find Nick playing rugby, performing with his band or spending time with his son Ben.

-You will find Rebecca on Reception full of cheer and most probably covered in post it notes; and always ready to place a decent cuppa in your hand too!
+You will find Rebecca on Reception full of cheer and most probably covered in post it notes!
+Always ready to place a cup of tea in your hand!